AnthCol/SSBM-Comparator/README.txt

 <<<<<<<<<< WHAT ARE THE LIMITATIONS OF THE PROGRAM? >>>>>>>>>>

 The character data only includes strong hits of moves.
-Moves that linger and do less damage over time, as well as moves that have weak hitboxes are not included in the data set for this application.
+Moves that linger and do less damage over time, as well as moves that have weak hitboxes or multiple hits are not included in the data set for this application (> for multiple hits, only the first hit data is shown).
 This may be something I go to allow for in the future, we'll see.

 There are no visuals to show hitboxes of moves.
 As such, there is no way for the user to compare how large a hitbox is, or any data regarding that.
 Again, I may include data about character model sizes, as well as hitbox & hurtbox sizes, but we'll see.

+            **NOTES FOR THE USER:**
+            > kirbys rapid jab is jab 3
+            > falcos active frames are for the laser, the end lag is how long it takes him to get down
+            > IC's projectile stays out for 61 frames, this is not included in the data, as there frame data is for the hammer that they swing out (which has a hitbox of its own, not just the ice)
+            > links rapid jab is not included in the data
+            > links arrow charge data is *without holding down b*
+            > links arrow data active frames is for the arrow itself
+            > same goes for links boomerang + catching data is not included
+            > links active frames for down B is how long the bomb will stick around until it explodes in his hand
+            > luigi and mario neutral b active frames number for the fireball
+            >

 <<<<<<<<<< SPECIAL THANKS TO: >>>>>>>>>>